Senior Gardening

 The gloxinia pictured below has six open blooms with at least seven or eight more showing.
 I'm sorta proud of it, as it's one of our gloxinias from saved seed, rather than from seed I purchased.

-Closeup pink gloxinia
+pink gloxinia Closeup

 It's probably time for me to get some more gloxinia seed started for full blooms next December or January.
 Of course, I'll still have my current plants (if I don't give them all away as I'm prone to do at times), but I'd like to get back to glorious displays such as the one pictured at the top of this feature.